Rozdandy/myfirst-miletone-project/README.md

 * HTML validator:  [HTML validator](https://validator.w3.org/) was used to test for the validdity of my HTML code.
 * Hover.css: [Hover.css](https://ianlunn.github.io/Hover/) was used on navigation bar links and Social Media icons in the footer for hovering effects
 * Balsamiq: [Balsamiq](https://balsamiq.com/) was used to create the wireframes during the design stage of the project.
+* Used [freeformatter](https://www.freeformatter.com/html-formatter.html) for the formatting of HTML.

 ### **Colour Scheme**